bqi343/InnerProductMax.jl/README.md

 ### Interactive Plot

-This will open a new window.
+This should open in a separate window.

 ```julia
 using InnerProductMax